mellium/xmpp/design/25_stanzamux.md

 - What happens if the normal [`Handle`] options are used to register a handler that would match stanzas?
+- We still need some way to match on Message/Presence payloads, otherwise how do we have different handlers for eg. IBB data payloads or messages with a body.

 [`Handle`]: https://godoc.org/mellium.im/xmpp/mux#Handle